-This week, I am super excited to share with you this new eatery at Sembawang Shopping Centre, La Pastificio.
+This week on Family Fun Friday, I am super excited to share with you this new eatery at Sembawang Shopping Centre, La Pastificio.

 After waiting for don’t-know-how-long, there is FINALLY an eatery with play area up here in the North!

 This small play area at the entrance of the cafe attracted a lot of attention from passers-by.
 It was located right smack next to the main entrance of Sembawang Shopping Centre.

 When my hubby saw it, he was like, “Huh, so small.
 You sure you want to go in?”
 But before the daddy gave his approval, the kids were squealing, “Playground!
 Playground!”.
 They dashed in, removed their shoes and started playing.
 Kids their age don’t care whether it’s just a small cooking set or a gigantic ball pit.
 To them, play is play.
 And I don’t care either.
 I am on a mission to visit all the eateries with play areas in Singapore.
 Even if it turns out to be absolutely terrible, the money I paid for the visit is still money well-spent.
 Because I save my friends and readers from going through the same miserable experience.